HeisenGo/rabbit-food/README.md

 To get started with **Rabbit Food**, follow the instructions in the following.
 The guide will walk you through the process of setting up the project, configuring the necessary dependencies, and running the server and client components.

 ## How TO Run The Project
-1- Run Docker

-2- Create Postgis Database rabbit_food
+1. Prepare your database.
+2. Create a PostGIS database named `rabbit_food`.
+3. To run the server:
+    - Fill the `.env` file using `sample.env`.

-3- to run server: Fill .env file using sample.env then go run cmd/api/main.go --envpath .env
+    - Then, run `go run cmd/api/main.go --envpath .env`.
+4. To run the client:
+    - Fill the `.env` file using `sample.env`.

-4- to run client:  Fill .env file using sample.env then go run cmd/main.go --envpath .env
+    - Then, run `go run cmd/main.go --envpath .env`.

 The project's database schema is represented by an *Entity Relationship Diagram (ERD)*.
 You can view the **ERD** **[HERE](https://drive.google.com/file/d/1gNUd9nl6XqafS7znTZN26XCL0raL7jAb/view?usp=sharing)**.